zachchan105/Pricecoin/README.md

 Development Process
 -------------------

-Pretty much code and chill.
-I love to program, and plan to actively develop Pricecoin.
+I love to program and plan to actively develop Pricecoin.
 This originally started as a challenge from my cousin after multiple discussions on cryptocurrency.
 Lots of late nights and dedication is what makes this coin what it is today.